Overview

 Paris, the capital and most populous city of France, is a global center for art, fashion, gastronomy, and culture.
 Often referred to as "The City of Light" (La Ville Lumière), it is one of the world's most visited cities, with iconic landmarks including the Eiffel Tower, Louvre Museum, Notre-Dame Cathedral, and Montmartre.

 Paris is renowned for its architecture, from the Gothic Notre-Dame Cathedral to the modern Centre Pompidou.
 The city's artistic heritage includes works by Picasso, Monet, and Van Gogh, many of which are housed in world-class museums.
+Beyond the famous landmarks, Paris is a city of neighborhoods, each with its own distinct character—from the bohemian charm of Montmartre to the elegant avenues of the 8th arrondissement.

 Top Attractions